From Yesterday

-"From Yesterday" is a song by American rock band Thirty Seconds to Mars, and the third single released from their second album A Beautiful Lie.
-The song impacted radio on October 17, 2006.
+"From Yesterday" is a song by American rock band Thirty Seconds to Mars, and the third single released from their second album, A Beautiful Lie (2005).
+The song was serviced to US radio on October 17, 2006.
+It reached number one on the US Billboard Modern Rock Tracks chart, making it the band's first number one on any Billboard chart, and won the Kerrang!
+Award for Best Single.
 The music video for the song is believed to be the first ever American music video shot in the People's Republic of China in its entirety.
 The music video is also the last video by the band to feature bass player Matt Wachter.
-The song won the Kerrang!
-Award for Best Single.

 Music video

 There are three video edits, a 13 and half-minute full edit complete with dialogue, scenes and ending credits, a 5 and half minute edit, an edited 4-minute version intended for broadcast.
 It was filmed using 400 Chinese soldiers (they are seen holding flags at the beginning of the video) and 20 horses.
 The film starts with a young boy, presumably the Emperor Puyi, being asked what he would like for his birthday.
 He simply states "The Sound of Tomorrow".
 The action then cuts to a plain white room with the band members, clad in white outfits similar to those worn in fencing, each doing their own thing in preparation for a show.
 An Asian woman enters and tells them that it is time.
 She leads them out into the hall and disappears.
 They walk down to the end of the hall where they attempt to open the door.
 They are unable to and understand it's locked, as Jared says.
 The lights start to flicker and they go out, leaving the band puzzled.

 It then opens to another scene where the band is walking through giant gates into the row of Chinese soldiers, now wearing black ninja-like outfits.
 As they are all walking down, Jared notices a woman wearing a white mask walking on the exterior of the row, unnoticed by the others.

 The band are then taken to the hall where the Emperor is situated, and are given scrolls.
 Jared then says to his brother, Shannon Leto (the band's drummer): "This is a gift?"